lunias/ethanaa-vuepress/docs/README.md

 # About Me

-My name is Ethan Anderson; I am 31 years old and I currently live in Minnesota, just northwest of Minneapolis.
+My name is Ethan Anderson; I currently live in Minnesota, just northwest of Minneapolis.

 I enjoy creating software that is meaningful, accessible, and focused.
 The majority of my experience has lent itself to building server-side applications